-This paper presents an analysis of the potential for improvement of ceiling fan components to reduce global energy consumption and GHG emissions.
-Improved blade design and AC induction motor materials, and the increased use of BLDC motors, are identified as cost effective options to improve the efficiency of ceiling fans.
-Adaptation of these technologies could provide ceiling fan power consumption savings of more than 50%.
-Out of the several types of policies typically used to accelerate adoption of efficient products (e.g., awards, incentives, and standards and labeling programs), standards and labeling programs are most commonly used to accelerate the market penetration of efficient fans.
+This paper presents an analysis of the potential for the improvement of ceiling fan components to reduce global energy consumption and GHG emissions.
+Improved blade design and AC induction motor materials, and the increased use of BLDC motors, are identified as cost-effective options to improve the efficiency of ceiling fans.
+Adaptation of these technologies could provide

-Efficacy levels are tested under different conditions (notably airflow requirements/speeds) in various countries so they cannot be directly compared against each other without accounting for this fact.
-Nevertheless, the improvements in efficacy discussed in this report are applicable across the range of commonly encountered airflows.
-Meaning these improvements will offer significant energy savings of a similar order of magnitude regardless of airflow or test procedure alignment.
+Efficacy levels are tested under different conditions (notably airflow requirements/speeds) in various countries, so they cannot be directly compared against each other without accounting for this fact.
+Nevertheless, the improvements in efficacy discussed in this paper are applicable across the range of commonly encountered airflows, meaning that these improvements will offer significant energy savings of a similar order of magnitude regardless of airflow or test procedure alignment.